Rooftop Koreans

-Rooftop Koreans or Roof Koreans were Korean American business owners and residents during the 1992 Los Angeles riots who armed themselves and took to the rooftops of local businesses to defend themselves.
-The unrest in urban areas was sparked by the acquittal of four Los Angeles Police Department officers in the beating of Rodney King and resulted in rioting, and looting, along with widespread violence and arson throughout the city.
-Many had felt abandoned by law enforcement, which was criticized for its slow response in Koreatown.
+"Rooftop Koreans" or "Roof Koreans" refers to Korean American business owners and residents during the 1992 Los Angeles riots who armed themselves and took to the rooftops of local businesses to defend them.
 The imagery of armed shopkeepers became emblematic of Korean Americans' struggle during the riots and has since been embraced by gun rights advocates as an example of the necessity of self-defense in the absence of state protection.

 In the years following the riots, the "Roof Koreans" narrative has evolved into a cultural and political symbol.
 While initially a reference to the resilience of Korean-American shop owners, it has been widely adopted in pro-gun circles and Second Amendment advocacy, with some viewing it as a justification for private gun ownership in times of civil unrest.
-The meme has gained popularity online, particularly in gun rights communities, where it is often cited as an argument for armed self-defense.

 Background

+The unrest in Los Angeles was sparked by the acquittal of four Los Angeles Police Department officers in the beating of Rodney King and resulted in rioting and looting, along with widespread violence and arson throughout the city.
+Controversially, local police instead set up a defensive perimeter around the upper-class Beverly Hills and West Hollywood cities, cutting off Koreatown and abandoning other minority and low-income communities, leaving the Koreatown community to mostly fend for themselves.

+Tensions between Korean and African Americans

 Tensions had existed between the Korean and African American communities in Los Angeles.
-According to some Koreans, there was a feeling among blacks that Koreans were taking from the community, via the operation of small businesses in the area, which led to racial resentment.
+According to some Koreans, there was a feeling among the Black community that Koreans were taking from the community, via the operation of small businesses in the area, which led to racial resentment.

 Previous violent incidents which contributed to the tensions include the killing of Latasha Harlins in 1991, in which an African American teenager was fatally shot by a Korean American convenience store owner, Soon Ja Du.
 Du was tried, convicted, and given ten years in prison.
 However, the sentence was suspended, and she was instead placed on five years' probation with 400 hours of community service and payment of $500 restitution, as well as Harlins' funeral costs.
 The sentencing was widely regarded as extremely light, with a failed appeal reportedly contributing to the 1992 Los Angeles riots.